andrtell/help/certificate.md

 see: https://eff-certbot.readthedocs.io/en/stable/index.html

-## Create certificate using CertBot
+## Create certificate using certbot --standalone

 Before you start, make sure the host is reachable through its domain (i.e host.com) by setting up your DNS.